 ABOUT THE TEDOPI® CLINICAL PROGRAM

-Tedopi® is currently under evaluation in two major cancer indications: in NSCLC with an ongoing Phase 3 trial and in pancreatic cancer with an ongoing Phase 2.
+Tedopi® is under evaluation in two major cancer indications: in NSCLC with an ongoing Phase 3 trial and in pancreatic cancer with an ongoing Phase 2.

 Pancreatic cancer: OSE Immunotherapeutics is collaborating with the oncology cooperative group GERCOR, a network of 300 cancer centers in France dedicated to clinical trials in solid cancers which is sponsoring a phase 2 clinical trial as part of PRODIGE intergroup.